hdquemada/Notes/youtube-dl downloading.md

-# Command to see all formats:
+# YouTube-dl Command to see all formats:

 youtube-dl -F [or --list-formats] (URL)